Ainara12/Pands-project/README.md

 **4.Scatter plots:**

 After the histogram section we move down to the scatter plot representation of this data.
 I have created two scatter plots combining two variables ( sepal length & sepal width) and (petal length & petal width) and separating by species using color.
-Scatter plots are a useful type of graphic when we want to see the relation between two variables.
+Scatter plots are a useful type of graphic when we want to see the relation between two variables.(You can access scatter plots through these links:[ Scatter plot 1 ](https://github.com/Ainara12/Pands-project/blob/master/images/scatterplot1.png)[Scatter plot 2](https://github.com/Ainara12/Pands-project/blob/master/images/scatterplot2.png)).

 Observing the first scatter plot, there seems to be a clear difference between the setosa species and the other two.
 Setosa iris flowers seem to have wider sepals than the versicolor and virginica species, while the other two species seem to have longer sepals.